craftyoyo/BlockLaunch/README.md

 - jamesnk for JSON.NET licensed under MIT
 - ICSharpCode for SharpZipLib licensed under GPL
 - MakarovDev for the ExpandCollapsePanel Control
-- peterdn for WebKit .NET
+- peterdn for WebKit.NET
+- leolabs for ExceptionBase.NET

 License
 ----